Washington Chapter

 Partnership Award

-Outstanding accomplishment by a person or organization for working with and establishing partnerships that otherwise would not have existed or functioned as well without their initiative, and which has resulted in significant advancement of wildlife conservation.
+The Washington Chapter of The Wildlife Society recognizes an outstanding accomplishment by a person or organization, or multiple cooperating entities, for working with and establishing partnerships that otherwise would not have existed or functioned as well without their initiative, and which has resulted in significant advancement of wildlife conservation.

 Outreach Award

-Outstanding accomplishment by a person or organization for outstanding efforts in providing educational opportunity to school children, user groups, or the general public related to wildlife conservation, including wildlife biology, habitat, threats, and wildlife-management principles.
+The Washington Chapter of The Wildlife Society recognizes an outstanding accomplishment by a person or organization for outstanding efforts in informing nonprofessionals and/or providing educational opportunity to school children, user groups, or the general public related to wildlife conservation, including wildlife biology, habitat, threats, and wildlife-management principles.

 Foresight Award

-Outstanding contribution by a person or organization for outstanding foresight and efforts to address conservation of species and/or habitat in a timely manner.
+The Washington Chapter of The Wildlife Society recognizes an outstanding contribution by a person or organization for outstanding foresight and efforts to address conservation of species and/or habitat in a timely manner.
 For instance, endangered or threatened species listing decisions and conservation can be aided by information collected and efforts initiated prior to the when the urgency is well understood or publicized.
 This includes initiating monitoring, research, or enhancement projects prior to a species reaching levels or legal status where such actions are necessary.
+It also includes work to address an important wildlife-management issue that was not well-recognized or not addressed sufficiently by the profession at large (or respective agencies and organizations) at the time the work was initiated.

 Chapter Award

-Awarded to individuals or organizations that have made significant contributions to the support and growth of the Washington Chapter of The Wildlife Society.
+Awarded to an individual or organization that has made significant contributions to the support and growth of the Washington Chapter of The Wildlife Society.

 Terms and Definitions